yancai/AudioPlayerDemo/README.md

 This is a simple audio-palyer demo.
 This demo is a simplification of Practice#.
 I rewrote it in C# & WPF.
-In this demo, I use NAudio to play file, and use SoundTouch so stretch file.
+In this demo, I use NAudio to play file, and use SoundTouch to stretch sound.

 ----------
 Links: